bxparks/AceSegment/examples/AutoBenchmark/README.md

 `digitalWriteFast()` functions can be up to 50X faster if the `pin` number and `value` parameters are compile-time constants.
-In addition, the `digitalWriteFast` functions reduce flash memory consumption by 600-700 bytes for `SwWireFastInterface` and `SwSpiFastInterface` compared to their non-fast equivalents.
+In addition, the `digitalWriteFast` functions reduce flash memory consumption by 600-700 bytes for `SoftWireFastInterface` and `SoftSpiFastInterface` compared to their non-fast equivalents.

 ### Arduino Nano